SadhanaRaman/PremiumCalculator/readme.md

 *Death Premium = (Death Cover amount * Occupation Rating Factor * Age) / (1000 * 12)*

+### Assumptions
-If any of the above mandatory parameters are missing for any reason, zero premium is returned.
+* If any of the above mandatory parameters are missing for any reason, zero premium is returned.
-No minimum value for sum insured is set at this stage.
+* No minimum value for sum insured is set at this stage.
 The only requirement is that it is a positive integer.
-The premium is not stored anywhere currently, hence the Name of the customer is not being recorded.
+* The premium is not stored anywhere currently, hence the Name of the customer is not being recorded.

 There are two parts to the solution, namely: